I. NAME & PURPOSE

 “Administrative Office” shall mean either a subcontractor or employee designated by the Executive Committee to administer the affairs of IPEG.

-1. There shall be four categories of membership ofthe association:
+1. There shall be five categories of membership of the association:

 (a) Active Members